AidenEscamilla/NaturalLanguagePortfolio/README.md

 To Run: download the .py and the data file and run in command line with the command 'python Homework2_aae180003.py anat19.txt'.

 After cleaning up the input text and getting a set of unique lemmas the program uses nltk to categorize the parts of speech.
 The program then calculates and prints the top 50 nouns and enters into a word guessing game.
-It's basically a customized hangman game.(you might have to downlaod certain nltk packages to run the code)
+It's basically a customized hangman game.(you might have to download certain nltk packages to run the code)

 You can see the homework [here](GuessingGame/Homework2_aae180003.py)

+## Python WordNet Homework 3

+This program runs through the use and practice of WordNet, SentiWordNet, and collocations.

+After picking my noun and verbs I go through the WordNet hierarchy and type out plenty of summaries and reflections in the google collab.
+Next is the similarity between words which uses SentiWordNet.
+It seems very primative with only 3 scores that usually come out to whole fractions.
+But it's fun to see what words it thinks are positive or negative, and what words it thinks are and aren't similar.
+Last, collocations seems to just be a quick and easy way to find the bigrams in a text.
+I know it's trying to find collections that are greater than the sum of their parts but my results seem lacking.

+You can see the Collab [here](WordNet/WordNetHw3.pdf)